gniero/oidc-dtr-resources/openid-deferred-token-response-1_0.md

 The OP MAY accept Authentication Requests providing the response type value as `deferred_code code`.
 In those cases, it means for the OP that it MAY chose, by its own means, when the Authentication response will be of deferred type or any other provided alternative.

+## Design Considerations for Poll and Ping
+This specification intentionally does not define a "push" mode for delivering a Token Response.
+The push mode is not appropriate for long-running high-value Authentication Processes since losing the single push request would mean losing the outcome of the entire Authentication Process.

+The Ping Callback enables long-running Authentication Processes to occur without wasting network resources on a large amount of Poll requests.

 # Privacy Considerations

 # Security Considerations